hernanrazo/UCI-census-income-classification/README.md

 ![incomeGender.png](https://github.com/hrazo7/UCI-census-income-classification/blob/master/graphs/incomeGenderBar.png)

-We can see that men are more likely to be both above 50K and below 50K.
-We can also see that women are more likely to have an income of less than 50K.
+We can see that men are more likely to be both above $50K and below $50K.
+We can also see that women are more likely to have an income of less than $50K.

 Next, let's look at education:

 ![incomeEdBar.png](https://github.com/hrazo7/UCI-census-income-classification/blob/master/graphs/incomeEdBar.png)

-This tells us that those that had less than a 12th grade education have a very slim chance of making more than 50K.
-It also tells us that an education of at least a high school diploma drastically increases your chances of making more than 50K.
+This tells us that those that had less than a 12th grade education have a very slim chance of making more than $50K.
+It also tells us that an education of at least a high school diploma drastically increases your chances of making more than $50K.
 This also shows us that once we get to higher education levels past a bachelors, there are more people with incomes higher than 50K than those below.

 Now let's take a look at occupation.
 Plot a graph showing income based on the listed occupations.

 ![incomeOccGraph.png](https://github.com/hrazo7/UCI-census-income-classification/blob/master/graphs/incomeOccGraph.png)

-This graph tells us that most people with high incomes had jobs in the `Prof-speciality`, `Craft-repair`, `Exec-managerial`, `Adm-clerical`, and `Sales` categories. `Prof-speciality` and `Exec-managerial`, especially had a high amount of people with incomes above 50K.
+This graph tells us that most people with high incomes had jobs in the `Prof-speciality`, `Craft-repair`, `Exec-managerial`, `Adm-clerical`, and `Sales` categories. `Prof-speciality` and `Exec-managerial` especially had a high amount of people with incomes above 50K.
 We can also see that those in the `priv-house-service`are gauranteed to not earn above 50K.

 `Relationship` is the next variable we'll look at.
 Make a bar graph correlating this with income.

 ![incomeMarriageBar.png](https://github.com/hrazo7/UCI-census-income-classification/blob/master/graphs/incomeMarriageBar.png)

-We can see that those in `Husband` have the most higher incomes compared to the other categories but still have almost the same amount in the lower income level.
-Those in the `Unmarried`, `Wife`, and `Other-relative` categories have mosty everyone in the less than 50K income range.
+We can see that those in `Husband` have most of the higher incomes compared to the other categories but still have almost the same amount in the lower income level.
+Those in the `Unmarried`, `Wife`, and `Other-relative` categories have mosty everyone in the less than $50K.

-Looking at the income to native country variables, it is clear that the `United States` overpowers all other countries in terms of getting above 50K.

 ![incomeCountryBar.png](https://github.com/hrazo7/UCI-census-income-classification/blob/master/graphs/incomeCountryBar.png)